 Subscribe to our youtube channel to get new updates..!

 These are some of the most popular automation testing frameworks today and prove to be useful in different cases.

-Appium is a mobile application UI testing framework which is open source and freely distributed.
+Ans: Appium is a mobile application UI testing framework that is open source and freely distributed.
 Hybrid, native, and web application testing is allowed by Appium.
 Automation testing is supported on physical devices, simulators, and even emulators.

 The architecture of Appium is fairly straightforward.
 One of the first things to know about architecture is the client/server nature.
 In the client/server architecture, it is necessary to understand the roles of both the client and server of Appium.

 - Server - Appium functions in a similar manner as Selenium.
 Appium is a server in the core just like Selenium RC.
 Communication between a mobile device and a client is facilitated by this server.
 The Appium server has been coded in Node.js.
 This makes it important for the users to have Node.js pre-installed on their systems.

 As the Appium server is started, a REST API is exposed.
 The client begins a session using the JSON 'desired capabilities' object.
 The server also initiates a session.
 The responses to the client require a session ID.
 The result is the creation of a session between the client and the server.
 After the session has been established, the client would automatically send commands to the server.
 The commands are executed by the Appium server on the mobile device.
 The necessary responses are offered to the client.